Sanjanadhananjayaa/MS-900-Lab-Content/Instructions/Module-1-Intro-to-Microsoft-365-Admin-Center.md

 1. You can explore other options available in Microsoft List.

-## Review
+### Review

-In this module, you have learned how to create users and assign licenses to the users from the Microsoft 365 admin center.
-You have also learned how to add domains and the process to access other admin centers and explored through various office365 apps.
+In this lab, you have completed:
+- Admin Experience for User Management
+- Explore Microsoft 365 Apps

 ## You have successfully completed the lab.